ravisankar-PIO/ungitonibmi/README.md

 #### What is *bash* shell?
 We all knew QSH in IBMi.
 If QSH is like RPG III, then *bash* is like modern RPGLE.
 It is user friendly, supports color text and offers much more convenience.

-Login to your server using VS Code.
+Login to your IBM i server using VS Code.
 Once connected, click on the bottom right bell notification icon and select, `change shell to bash`

 ![bash](https://raw.githubusercontent.com/ravisankar-PIO/devopsonibmi/advanced/images/bash.png)